wp-plugins/toolbar-buddy/readme.txt

 == Screenshots ==

-1. Toolbar Buddy in action - a secondary level - "Builder" settings (running with WordPress 3.3+ here)
+1. Toolbar Buddy in action - second level - "Builder" settings (running with WordPress 3.3+ here)
-2. Toolbar Buddy in action - a secondary level - "Builder" manage content, includes "Widget Contents" as well as dynamic support for the "Builder Blocks" plugins (running with WordPress 3.3+ here)
+2. Toolbar Buddy in action - second level - "Builder" manage content, includes "Widget Contents" as well as dynamic support for the "Builder Blocks" plugins (running with WordPress 3.3+ here)
-3. Toolbar Buddy in action - a secondary level - "BackupBuddy" backups (running with WordPress 3.3+ here)
+3. Toolbar Buddy in action - second level - "BackupBuddy" backups (running with WordPress 3.3+ here)
-4. Toolbar Buddy in action - a tertiary level - "DisplayBuddy" - "Accordion" management (running with WordPress 3.3+ here)
+4. Toolbar Buddy in action - third level - "DisplayBuddy" - "Accordion" management (running with WordPress 3.3+ here)
-5. Toolbar Buddy in action - a tertiary level - resources section - "Builder" Support/Codex (running with WordPress 3.3+ here)
+5. Toolbar Buddy in action - third level - resources section - "Builder" Support/Codex (running with WordPress 3.3+ here)
-6. Toolbar Buddy in action - a tertiary level - resources section - iBuddy HQ (running with WordPress 3.3+ here)
+6. Toolbar Buddy in action - third level - resources section - iBuddy HQ (running with WordPress 3.3+ here)
-7. Toolbar Buddy in action on a Multisite install - showing with only "BackupBuddy" activated, full support for all Multisite extras of that plugin, including capabilities! (running with WordPress 3.3+ here)
+7. Toolbar Buddy in action on a Multisite install - showing with only "BackupBuddy 2.x" activated, full support for all Multisite extras of that plugin, including capabilities! (running with WordPress 3.3+ here)

 == Changelog ==

+= 1.3 (2012-05-23) =
+* *New features:*
+ * NEW: Added full support for new BackupBuddy 3.0 branch, currently in beta (so DON'T use on live sites!!).
+ * NEW: Added 7 new helper functions for the main item icon - including icons for Builder, PluginBuddy brand, DisplayBuddy, LoopBuddy and BackupBuddy. [(see FAQ here)](http://wordpress.org/extend/plugins/toolbar-buddy/faq/)
+ * NEW: Added a new constant for removing sections if needed, this time for the Builder-related "Manage Content" section. [(see FAQ here)](http://wordpress.org/extend/plugins/toolbar-buddy/faq/)
+ * NEW: Added video resource links for Builder, LoopBuddy and BackupBuddy to their specific resources sections.
+* CODE: Minor code/documentation tweaks and improvements, also improving performance if sections are removed.
+* UPDATE: Updated German translations and also the .pot file for all translators!

 = 1.2 (2012-05-04) =
 * *New features:*